 When a company is still in its infant stage, it can be quite a challenge to get everything done in-house, which is why many businesses turn to outside experts.
 For example, your budget may not allow you to open your own marketing department, so reaching out for help might be the only way to keep your company afloat.
+On the other hand, if a business has a pre-existing sales team, they might hire experts from Challenger or similar sales training firm to transform their sales goal.

-When considering sales outsourcing, however, there are a few things that you might want to keep in mind.
+That said, when considering sales outsourcing, however, there are a few things that you might want to keep in mind.
 Read below to find out exactly what you need to know before hiring sales experts.

 - Area of Expertise